IBM/container-service-getting-started-wt/README.md

 Before we dive into Kubernetes, you need to provision a cluster for your containerized app.
 Then you won't have to wait for it to be ready for the subsequent labs.

 1. You must install the CLIs per https://cloud.ibm.com/docs/containers/cs_cli_install.html.
 If you do not yet have these CLIs and the Kubernetes CLI, do [lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) before starting the course.
 2. If you haven't already, provision a cluster.
-This can take a few minutes, so let it start first: `bx cs cluster-create --name <name-of-cluster>`
+This can take a few minutes, so let it start first: `ibmcloud ks cluster-create --name <name-of-cluster>`
 3. After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
-Run `bx cs clusters` and make sure that your cluster is in state "deployed".
+Run `ibmcloud ks clusters` and make sure that your cluster is in state "deployed".
-4. Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "normal" with Status "Ready".
+4. Then use `ibmcloud ks workers <name-of-cluster>` and make sure that all worker nodes are in state "normal" with Status "Ready".

 # Kubernetes and containers: an overview